samuelson/abalone/README.md

 can pass the path to another config file at the command line.
 In that file, you can set several options:

+* `:autoconnect`
+  * Set this to true if you'd like the session to start on page load and false if you'd like the user to click a *Start Session* button instead.
+Defaults to `true`.
 * `:port`
   * Which port to run the server on.
   * Default value: `9000`